tapan20/Serenity-Selenium-BDD/README.md

 This package contains all the methods that needs to be executed.

 * Package com.lambdatest.cucumber
-This packages contains all the
+This packages contains all the browsers info

 * serenity.properties
 This files contains the basic details of the user where the test needs to be executed, basically your lambdatest access key .